-The combination of this User Login and Password will serve as the registrant's official signature for purposes of the Federal Rules of Civil Procedure, the Federal Rules of Criminal Procedure, and any applicable statute or regulation of the United States.

-No registrant shall permit the User Login and Password to be utilized by anyone other than persons specifically authorized by the registrant.
-Once registered, the registrant is responsible and accountable for all documents filed with that User Login and Password.
+The combination of a User Login and Password will serve as the official signature for purposes of the Federal Rules of Civil Procedure, the Federal Rules of Criminal Procedure, and any applicable statute or regulation of the United States.
+No registrant shall permit their PACER Login and Password to be utilized by anyone other than persons specifically authorized by the registrant.
+Once registered, the registrant is responsible and accountable for all documents filed with their PACER Login and Password.
 Users may be subject to sanctions for failure to comply with this provision.